 9. Drop your pitch.
 Unless you are a smoker or have an unusually low voice, you are probably speaking too high.
 Using lower tones commands your audience’s attention instantly.
 Higher voices not only sound weaker than lower ones, but a higher voice is extremely grating and tiresome on the ear.
 Humming in lower tones on your way to work is a great way to lower your pitch.
 My favorite exercise is exhaling on a “z” which helps establish support for your voice.

 10. Say the ends of your words.
 Try this for 30 seconds.
 Try to enunciate the ends of your words for 30 seconds to appear more confident.
 A less confident person will trail off at the end of statements instead of toning the ends of her words.
 A confident speaker will be proud of her final consonants.
-Word-completion exercises will greatly assist in enhancing your professional image.
+Word-completion exercises will greatly assist in boosting your professional image.
 I recommend practicing for 30 seconds 3 times a day.
 The results are astounding!!!

 11. Don't look down!
 Sometimes when we are listening to people or thinking, we lower our gaze to the ground.
 Try thinking up!
 When you are thinking and listening, a level or upward gaze is much more powerful and engaging.
 Looking downward only makes you appear shy, sullen, and doubtful.
-It never enhances the image.
+It never improves the image.

 12. Lift the rib cage.
 So many of us let the rib cage collapse.
 By lifting the rib cage, you improve your posture and assist your breathing.
 A lifted rib cage project a strong a confident person who is not carrying the weight of the world on his or her shoulders.
 Remember, your posture demonstrates to the world how well you deal with life's stresses.